Activist hedge funds stepped up calls for asset sales and spin-offs in 2019: data

 Activists also shifted their focus abroad with more non-U.S. companies being targeted, according to Lazard statistics.

 Last year non-U.S. targets made up 40% of all campaigns, up from 30% in 2015.
-Among other destinations, they waged 19 campaigns in Japan, with Third Point returning for a second push for changes at Sony (6758.T).
+Among other destinations, they waged 19 campaigns in Japan, with Third Point returning for a second push for changes at Sony.

 Reporting by Svea Herbst-Bayliss; Editing by Kenneth Maxwell